-Facility provision is excellent.
+Facility provision at Sunmarke School is excellent.
 By global, rather than Dubai standards, there is an exceptional breadth and quality of facilities within a premium, rather than elite fee structure.
-The three year discounted rates offered by Sunmarke to founding students offer exceptional value, particularly when combined with generous sibling discounts.
+The three year discounted rates offered by Sunmarke School to founding students offer exceptional value, particularly when combined with generous sibling discounts.

 Dining areas are really pleasant – we found a good range of hot and cold food on offer – and we really like the option that children can bring packed lunches as a matter of course.
 Secondary students have their own dining area and the freeedom to enjoy lunch outside.